BenjaminShinar/Books-Resources/AWS Skill Builder/Developer Learning Plan/README.md

 #### AWS Fargate Components

-A Task definition defines the application in term of image, resource requirements, etc... a single task is a running instantiation of a task definition, and it it set to use fargate as a launch type.
+A Task definition defines the application in term of image, resource requirements, etc... a single task is a running instantiation of a task definition, and it it set to use Fargate as a launch type.
 A service maintains and manages the running copies of the task, and is integrated with the load balancer to check and replace unhealthy tasks as needed.
 They reside inside a cluster, which is the boundary for infrastructure and IAM permissions.

 a task definition is immutable, and changes to a definition create new versions. a task can have up to ten container definitions, which will all run on the same host. the definition has task level resources (CPU and memory), and can optionally define different slices to the containers. the resources determine the costs.